Prof. Mario Macis

 Disclosures

-I am an applied economist with a broad range of interests at the intersection of markets, policy, and society.
+I am an applied economist with a broad range of interests at the intersection of markets, policy, and society, with a special emphasis on health-related issues.

 My main focus is on understanding the factors that influence people's support for markets and market-based solutions to social problems, attitudes toward regulation and technology, and the impact of these elements on economic and social outcomes.
-This includes a strong interest in exploring how incentives, social norms, and moral values shape individual and collective behaviors.
+This includes a strong interest in exploring how incentives, social norms, and moral values shape individual choices and societal policies.

 My work contributes to the fields of health, labor, development, market design, and managerial economics.